foundriesio/docs/source/reference-manual/boards/raspberrypi.rst

 Now, flash the ``lmp-factory-image-raspberrypi4-64.wic.gz`` or ``lmp-factory-image-raspberrypi3-64.wic.gz`` retrieved from the previous section to an SD Card.
-This contains the :term:`system image` that the device will boot
+This contains the :term:`system image` that the device will boot.

 .. include:: generic-flashing.rst

+1. Remove the micro SDCard from the host and insert it into the socket of the board.

+2. Power on the board to boot the new image.